ReqRest/ReqRest/README.md

 requests.
 For example, a user may have to send a special HTTP header with his request.
 The way that ReqRest is designed makes it incredibly simple to do exactly that.

-As an example, you can add a custom header to the request from above like this:
+As an example, you can send the request from above with a custom header like this:

 ```csharp
 var response = await client.Todos().Get(1, 50).AddHeader("x-foo", "bar").FetchResponseAsync();